 Joining the College Football Playoff in July 2015, Ryan Hall previously served as Associate Director of Academic and Membership Affairs for the NCAA.
 His primary duties included oversight and management of the NCAA legislative-relief waiver process and administration of the NCAA supplemental support fund.
 Prior to his time at the NCAA, Hall practiced law with Strauss & Troy L.P.A. in Ohio as a general civil litigation associate.
 A native of Austin, Texas, Hall earned his bachelor’s degree in economics and political science from Rice University where he was a member of the Owls baseball team.
 He received his juris doctorate from the University of Notre Dame Law School.
 Hall and his wife, Kimera, have two daughters, Kayleigh and Kamryn.

 Michael Kelly was selected as the Chief Operating Officer in November 2012.
-Kelly previously served as Senior Associate Commissioner for the Atlantic Coast Conference, overseeing broadcasting, communications and football.
+Immediately prior to that, Kelly served as Senior Associate Commissioner for the Atlantic Coast Conference, overseeing broadcasting, communications and football over the course of his six years in Greensboro.
 He is the only person to ever serve as lead local executive for three different Super Bowls in three different communities, having been President of the Super Bowl Host Committee in Tampa Bay (Super Bowl XXXV), Jacksonville (Super Bowl XXXIX) and South Florida (Super Bowl XLI).
 He also served as the Executive Director for the 1999 NCAA Men’s Final Four Local Organizing Committee.
 Kelly spent four years on campus serving two intercollegiate athletic departments in roles as Director of Athletic Operations and Facilities at Wake Forest University and as Associate Athletic Director for External Affairs at the University of South Florida.
-A founding board member of the Collegiate Event and Facilities Management Association (CEFMA), Kelly also serves on the President’s Board of Advisors for St. Thomas University (Miami Gardens, FL), and the Alumni Association Council for St. John’s College High School (Washington, DC).
+A founding board member of the Collegiate Event and Facilities Management Association (CEFMA), Kelly also serves on the President’s Board of Advisors for St. Thomas University (Miami Gardens, FL), the Alumni Association Council for St. John’s College High School (Washington, DC), the Board of Advisors for the University of North Carolina’s Center for Research in Intercollegiate Athletics and the National Sports Advisory Committee for the American Arbitration Association.
 He also proudly serves as an officer for the College Football Playoff Foundation and was instrumental in the development of its Extra Yard For Teachers initiative that focuses on honoring, celebrating, inspiring and empowering educators throughout the country.
+In local community efforts, Kelly serves on the Parks Board for the Town of Flower Mound and is a member of the Church & Society Committee of Flower Mound United Methodist Church.
 Kelly graduated Magna Cum Laude from Wake Forest University, where he received a bachelor’s in politics.
 Additionally, he holds a master’s in sports administration from St. Thomas University.
 A passionate supporter of the sports administration and event management industries, Kelly has served as an adjunct faculty member at the University of Tampa and St. Thomas University, and has lectured at dozens of colleges around the country.
 In 2006, Kelly was named to the Sports Business Journal’s “Forty Under 40” and was presented with St. Thomas University’s Distinguished Alumnus Award.
 He and his wife, Lisa, have two daughters, Cara and Seana.

 Lauren Lanier joined the College Football Playoff in spring 2014.
 She graduated from the University of Colorado at Boulder in 2013, where she received a bachelor’s degree in journalism.
 While at CU, Lanier worked for Colorado Athletics in the Sports Information Department for four years.
 During her time as an undergrad, she served as an ESPNU Campus Connection correspondent and spent the summer of 2013 completing an internship at the National Football Foundation (NFF).
 Lanier is a member of the Football Writers Association of America (FWAA), College Sports Information Directors of America (CoSIDA), the Association for Women in Sports Media (AWSM) and the Heart of Dallas Young Professionals (HODYP) organization.
 She is originally from Dallas, Texas.